 In the first six months that Steve had been with the band over half of the songs that would appear on the band’s independent E.P. and debut album On Through the Night had been written.

 Steve had a terrific talent for writing music and progress began to pick up some momentum.
-However in June of 1978 Steve was becoming extremely frustrated with rehearsing all the time and he wanted to get out there and play live.
+However by June of 1978 Steve was becoming extremely frustrated with rehearsing all the lack of live action.
+He wanted to get out there and play on stage in front of an audience.
 He had threatened to quit – quite a few times – if they weren’t going to do a gig soon.
 And on one particular evening Steve issued a serious threat to Joe that if they didn’t do a gig shortly then he was off to find another band.

-The band managed to get airplay on BBC Radio One and it wasn’t too long before people were asking about this young group.
+The band managed to get airplay on BBC Radio 1 and it wasn’t too long before people in the industry were asking about this young group.
 A deal with a record company and management soon followed.
-Their E.P. had sold out of its three different pressings and things were going from strength to strength.
+Their E.P. had sold out of its two (at this point) different pressings and things were going from strength to strength.
 The fact that Steve and his band mates took their music career so seriously paid off in the end.
 They had strict routines for rehearsals and only after the rehearsing would they go for a drink.

-The next big things in Def Leppards early career were a debut album (On Through The Night) and touring with some rock giants such as AC/DC after they had changed to new management.
+The next big things in Def Leppards early career were a debut album On Through The Night and touring with some rock giants such as AC/DC, Scorpions, Ozzy Osbourne & others after they had changed to new management.

-The next problem for the band was Pete Willis.
+Unfortunately for the band, Pete Willis was beginning to cause a few problems.
 He was becoming increasingly dependent on alcohol and on numerous occasions he had to be practically carried off stage after gigs.
 He apparently suffered from stage fright at times and was in general a pretty shy guy and the fact that he was not the tallest person didn’t help his confidence, but relationships within the band were becoming strained.

-During the recording of their third album Pyromania, Pete Willis was fired.
+During the recording of their third album Pyromania in 1982, Pete Willis was fired.
 He’d been given warning after warning but Pete’s condition was getting worse.
 He even turned up to the studio one morning very drunk and couldn’t play his guitar.
-So the band all got together and fired him, which was not an easy decision, given the fact that Pete was one of the founding members of the band.
+So the band all got together, called a meeting and fired him, which was not an easy decision, given the fact that Pete was one of the founding members of the band.
 But it was something that needed to be done.

-Phil Collen, a Londoner, was brought in to replace Pete as the band and he had met before and they knew each other.
-Phil was a breath of fresh air.
+Phil Collen, a Londoner, was brought in to help out in the studio as the band and Phil had met before and they knew each other.
+Phil turned out to be a breath of fresh air and immediately helped to lift the mood in the band camp.
 He brought a different dimension to the band and Steve got on very well with Phil.
 Phil was good for Steve.
 The other band members had said that Pete had been a bad influence on Steve at times, as he [Steve] tended to drink heavily a lot as well.
 Phil had brought Steve out of his shell and was a much better influence on Steve.
 The two guitarists became very close and did everything together.